GameServerManagers/LinuxGSM-Docs/Install.md

-# Installing your server
+One of the main advantages for LinuxGSM is that will install the game server for the admin.
+The installer will be the first thing an admin will run when getting started with a server.

-LGSM provides an automatic installer for every game server.
-The installer will be the first thing you run when getting started with your server.
+# Installation

 1. Make your script executable: